WiLL75G/soc-day12-firewall-network-segmentation/README.md

 ## SOC Analyst Findings

-- Default deny ingress policy successfully implemented on the host
+- Default-deny ingress policy successfully implemented on the host
 - Three essential services (SSH, HTTP, HTTPS) are explicitly allowed
 - Four high-risk services (Telnet, FTP, RDP, MySQL) are explicitly denied
-- MySQL service was found exposed during Nmap validation and remediated within the same session
+- MySQL service was found exposed during Nmap validation
+- UFW deny rule alone failed to close the exposure due to loopback interface behaviour
+- Layered remediation (UFW + service shutdown) successfully closed the gap
-- Final firewall policy contains 7 rules, all active and validated
+- Final firewall policy contains 7 unique rules, all active and validated
-- No additional unexpected services detected on post remediation scan
+- Post-remediation Nmap scan confirmed full closure

 ---

 ## SOC Analyst Response

-- Maintain default deny ingress posture as a baseline standard
+- Maintain default-deny ingress posture as the baseline standard
 - Validate firewall rules with external scans after every policy change
 - Treat all database services (MySQL, PostgreSQL, MSSQL, Redis) as deny-by-default
-- Require justification and access controls for any new allow rule
+- Apply layered remediation when services bind to interfaces the firewall does not filter
+- Audit listening services regularly with `ss -tulpn` and `netstat`
+- Stop or rebind services that do not require network exposure
+- Forward UFW logs to a SIEM (Splunk) for ingress denial alerting
 - Schedule recurring Nmap audits to detect configuration drift
-- Forward UFW logs to a SIEM (Splunk) for ingress denial alerting
-- Implement equivalent egress filtering as a follow up hardening step

 ---

 ## Analyst Insight

-Firewall hardening is one of the highest leverage controls available to a SOC.
-A default deny ingress policy converts the host's attack surface from "everything not explicitly blocked" to "nothing not explicitly allowed" eliminating an entire class of exposure findings before they ever appear in a vulnerability scan.
-The MySQL exposure caught during validation is exactly the kind of finding that quietly persists in production environments for years; rule lists alone are insufficient, and external validation must be a permanent step in the firewall lifecycle.
+Firewall hardening is one of the highest leverage controls available to a SOC, but a single control is rarely sufficient.
+The MySQL exposure caught during validation appeared resolved at the firewall layer yet remained reachable via the loopback interface, which UFW does not filter by default.
+This is a real-world defense-in-depth lesson: rule lists alone do not guarantee closure, and validation must extend beyond policy review to include service level audit.
+The strongest SOC analysts assume their first-line remediation is incomplete until external validation proves otherwise.

 ---